-- General Assembly Of North Carolina 1 Department shall maintain a mailing list of persons who request 2 notice pursuant to this section.
-3 c.
-4 5 6 7 8 notice pursuant to this section.
-9 (3) 10 11 12 13 thereof by all of the following methods: 14 a.
-15 16 date of the hearing.
-17 b. subdivision (2) of this subsection.
-18 19 c.
-20 subdivision (2) of this subsection.
-21 (4) 22 - Notice of the written declaration shall be given by electronic mail to - persons who have requested such notice.
+a.
+A notice and summary of the declaration shall be published weekly for a period of three consecutive weeks in a newspaper having general circulation in the county or counties where the site is located. - b.
+Notice of the written declaration shall be given by first-class mail to persons who have requested such notice.
 Such notice shall include a summary of the written declaration and state the locations where a copy of the written declaration is available for inspection.
-The Department shall maintain a mailing list of persons who request - No later than 60 days after issuance of the written declaration, the Department shall conduct a public meeting in the county or counties in which the site is located to explain the written declaration to the public.
-The Department shall give notice of the hearing at least 15 days prior to the date - Publication as provided in subdivision (1) of this subsection, with first publication to occur not less than 30 days prior to the scheduled - First-class mail to persons who have requested notice as provided in - Electronic mail to persons who have requested notice as provided in - At least 30 days from the latest date on which notice is provided pursuant to subdivision (2) of this subsection shall be allowed for the receipt of written comment on the written declaration prior to issuance of a final risk classification.
-At least 20 days will be allowed for receipt of written comment following a hearing conducted pursuant to subdivision (3) of this subsection prior to issuance of a final risk classification. - Within 30 days of the receipt of all written comment as required by subdivision (4) of subsection (b) of this section, the Department shall submit a proposed classification for a coal combustion residuals surface impoundment to the Coal Ash Management Commission established pursuant to G.S.
+The Department shall maintain a mailing list of persons who request notice pursuant to this section. - c.
+Notice of the written declaration shall be given by electronic mail to persons who have requested such notice.
+Such notice shall include a summary of the written declaration and state the locations where a copy of the written declaration is available for inspection.
+The Department shall maintain a mailing list of persons who request notice pursuant to this section. - (3) No later than 60 days after issuance of the written declaration, the Department shall conduct a public meeting in the county or counties in which the site is located to explain the written declaration to the public.
+The Department shall give notice of the hearing at least 15 days prior to the date thereof by all of the following methods: - a.
+Publication as provided in subdivision (1) of this subsection, with first publication to occur not less than 30 days prior to the scheduled date of the hearing. - b.
+First-class mail to persons who have requested notice as provided in subdivision (2) of this subsection. - c.
+Electronic mail to persons who have requested notice as provided in subdivision (2) of this subsection. - (4) At least 30 days from the latest date on which notice is provided pursuant to subdivision (2) of this subsection shall be allowed for the receipt of written comment on the written declaration prior to issuance of a final risk classification.
+At least 20 days will be allowed for receipt of written comment following a hearing conducted pursuant to subdivision (3) of this subsection prior to issuance of a final risk classification. - (c) Within 30 days of the receipt of all written comment as required by subdivision (4) of subsection (b) of this section, the Department shall submit a proposed classification for a coal combustion residuals surface impoundment to the Coal Ash Management Commission established pursuant to G.S.
 130A-309.202.
 The Commission shall evaluate all information submitted in accordance with this Part related to the proposed classification and any other information the Commission deems relevant.
 The Commission shall only approve the proposed classification if it determines that the classification was developed in accordance with this section and that the classification accurately reflects the level of risk posed by the coal combustion residuals surface impoundment.
 The Commission shall issue its determination in writing, including findings in support of its determination.
 If the Commission fails to act on a proposed classification within 60 days of receipt of the proposed classification, the proposed classification shall be deemed approved.
-Parties aggrieved by a final decision of the Commission pursuant to this subsection may appeal the decision as provided under Article 4 of Chapter 150B of the General Statutes.
+Parties aggrieved by a final decision of the a.

+1 Commission pursuant to this subsection may appeal the decision as provided under Article 3 of Chapter 150B of the General Statutes.